swiftlang/swift-docc-symbolkit/README.md

 ```swift
 .target(name: "MyTarget", dependencies: ["SymbolKit"]),
 ```

-Please see Swift `SymbolKit`'s [documentation site](https://apple.github.io/swift-docc-symbolkit/documentation/symbolkit/) for more detailed information about the library.

 <!-- Copyright (c) 2021-2022 Apple Inc and the Swift Project authors.
 All Rights Reserved. -->